 Some social media marketers have argued that Instagram only serves the purposes of image-heavy brand content for companies like National Geographic.
 Sure, National Geographic’s Instagram channel is killer, and they have a strong 4.8 million followers.

 YouTube has the distinguished position of being the second largest search engine in the world.
-That’s no small feat, considering that Bing and Yahoo have been vying (unsuccessfully) for that position.
+Considering that Bing and Yahoo have been vying (unsuccessfully) for that position, that’s no small feat.
 YouTube did it without even trying.

-Some brands lend themselves to video virality more than others, but any brand can post videos.
-A video doesn’t have to be expensive or fancy in order to be effective in brand promotion.
+Some brands lend themselves to video virality more than others, but any brand can be successful at video marketing.
+A video doesn’t have to be expensive or fancy to be effective in brand promotion.
 It needs to be on YouTube.

 Even though it’s technically a “blogging platform,” Tumblr has enjoyed meteoric growth in its young life.

-Last year, Tumblr was raking in monthly pageviews that soared over 5 billion.
-With smart posting (i.e., great content), and consistency, many marketers have discovered that Tumblr is an ideal place to make an impact within one’s niche.
+In 2013, Tumblr was raking in monthly pageviews that soared over 5 billion.
+With smart posting (i.e., great content) and consistency, many marketers have discovered that Tumblr is an ideal place to impact one’s niche.
 Some marketers actually host their company blog on Tumblr.
 (This is something which I don’t recommend for SEO purposes).

 Reddit is a news site, basically.
 But as a social media news site, it has an appeal that goes beyond mere “headlines.”
 These headlines are voted up and virally shared.

-So maybe a dog saying “Hiiiii!” isn’t quite as meaningful as business news or government decision-making.
+Maybe a dog saying “Hiiiii!” isn’t quite as meaningful as business news or government decision-making.
 But still, Reddit is a marketing channel that might work for some companies.
-Of all the social media sites, Reddit is with the highest percentage of news-readers — 62% according to Pew researchers.
+Of all the social media sites, Reddit has the highest percentage of news-readers — 62%, according to Pew researchers.

-To use Reddit effectively, the secret is creating engagement on subreddits, communities that are packed with people who are passionate about what you are.
+To use Reddit effectively, the secret is creating engagement on subreddits and communities packed with people who are passionate about what you are.
 This is your target community.
 Then, you create relevant headlines and promotions to create an uptick in your stories.

-Last, you should explore the niche social media landscape.
-You might discover that it’s an absolute waste of time and there is zero ROI.
+Last, explore the niche social media landscape.
+You might discover that it’s an absolute waste of time, and there is zero ROI.
 Or, on the other hand, you might find a world of untapped potential and dozens of warm leads.
 It’s worth doing some exploring.

 Here’s are a few sorta-popular niche sites.
 Forget the millions of followers and fans.
 Here, it’s all about a targeted audience: